cyrilverloop/doctrine-entities/README.md

 Some default doctrine entity/fields requiring PHP >=8.2 and Doctrine ORM >=2.17.

 For compatibility with PHP <8.2 and Doctrine ORM <2.17, see version <7.0 of this software.
+For compatibility with Doctrine ORM <3.2 , see version <8.0 of this software.

 This includes :